The Silverlake Conservation and Community Fund is a joint fund between:

 Read the Silverlake Conservation and Community guidance note for details of the application and assessment process.

-The application deadlines for 2024 are to be confirmed as soon as possible.
-Please contact us if you have any query regarding a potential application.
+The application deadline is 31 October 2024.
+Contact us if you have any query regarding a potential application.

 To apply: